Last Updated 14 March 2019.

-This ‘cold case’ type of approach has recently been used on grave Bj 581 and the results are available in the American Journal of Physical Anthropology.
-It starts with the 1970s osteological analysis that: “triggered questions concerning the sex, gender and identity among Viking warriors.”
-Originally discovered in the 1880s the grave contains human remains, two horses and weapons, as well as a gaming board.
+This ‘cold case’ type of approach1 has recently been used on grave Bj 581 and the results are available in the American Journal of Physical Anthropology.2 It starts with the 1970s osteological analysis that: “triggered questions concerning the sex, gender and identity among Viking warriors.”
+Originally discovered in the 1880s, the grave contains human remains, two horses and weapons, as well as a gaming board.
 Over the years, researchers have come to view it as the prototype of a Viking warrior grave.
 A male warrior, that is.
 The new genome study, however, surprisingly reveals that the person in the grave is actually a female in her thirties who died in the mid-tenth century.
 Was this woman a military leader?
 Or, was she for some other reason buried with symbolic warrior items in her grave?

-Find here an interview about the article with one of the article’s author: Saga Thing.
+Here is an interview about the article with one of the article’s author: Saga Thing.

 - The archaeological ‘cold case’ is not necessarily a historical murder or crime scene.
 Rather it refers to an existing, older archaeological dig site revisited with modern tools and techniques.
 Also popularly dubbed ‘Dig Site Investigation’ in the Biblical Archaeology Review.
 Burke, Aaron. ’Archaeological Views: An Archaeological Cold Case Solved.’
 Biblical Archaeology Review 37:5 (2011), 28. https://www.baslibrary.org/biblical–archaeology–review/37/5.) ↩